Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 ```
 1. Used "git branch" to find branches of this repositories
-Branches in the repository: 1 (main branch)
+Branches in the repository: 2
-Name of the branch: feature-foo
+Name of the branches: feature-foo and main
 2. Used "git checkout" to navigate to main branch

 3. To track commits, I used "git log --decorate" command